directed by John Ford

 Audio - I noted no differences from the CE in the sound quality - it is very clear and consistent.

-Other minor differences with the CE - addition of English - hearing impaired (as well as standard) - subtitles on the HD-DVD and an optional Spanish DUB.
+Other minor differences with the CE - addition of English - hearing impaired (as well as standard) - subtitles on the Blu-ray and an optional Spanish DUB.
 We do lose all the liner notes goodies though - Reproduction of 1956 Dell comic book, Reproduction of original 1956 Warner Bros. press book, Reproductions of filmmaker memos and correspondence and 10 postcards with behind-the-scenes photos.
 Perhaps they couldn't fit in the smaller case.
 I could care less as I am not a fan of most of these repo nostalgia treats.

 All digital extras appear to be the same - intro by Patrick Wayne, Bogdanovich commentary etc.